venkateshreddypala/Spectrum_RESTful/README.md

 §  Make up a data set to best demonstrate your solution
 ```

-This is a RESTAPI service to perform CRUD operations on a given note.
-Every note is a private resource to user who creates it and can perform Create, Update, Read or Delete.
+This is a REST service which performs the above logic, the API is barebones of the requirement.
+The data is in data.sql in application resources.

 ## Getting Started